mcarvin8/xml-disassembler/README.md

         <visible>true</visible>
     </applicationVisibilities>
 ```
-- Each leaf element will be disassembled into the same file in the first sub-directory, which will have the same file-name as the original file.
+- Each leaf element in the original XML will be disassembled into the same file in the `HR_Admin` root.
+The leafs file-name will have the same file-name as the original XML.
 ```xml
     <description>Grants all rights needed for an HR administrator to manage employees.</description>
 ```